Azure/toketi-kafka-connect-iothub/README_Sink.md

 2. Binplace the jar file in the Kafka installation libs folder (usually under KAFKA_HOME/libs).

-3. Update the config file "[connect-iothub-source.properties](connect-iothub-source.properties)" with the appropriate values as described in the section above.
-Binplace the file "connect-iothub-source.properties" in the Kafka installation config folder (usually under KAFKA_HOME/config).
+3. Update the config file "[connect-iothub-sink.properties](connect-iothub-sink.properties)" with the appropriate values as described in the section above.
+Binplace the file "connect-iothub-sink.properties" in the Kafka installation config folder (usually under KAFKA_HOME/config).

 4. Update the Kafka Connect configuration file ("config/connect-standalone.properties" or "config/connect-distributed.properties") to point to the Kafka bootstrap servers.

-5. After binplacing the connector jar and starting Kafka and Zookeeper, update the config file "[connect-iothub-sink .properties](connect-iothub-sink.properties)" with the appropriate values as described in the section above.
-Binplace the file "connect-iothub-sink.properties" in the Kafka installation config folder (usually under KAFKA_HOME/config).
+5. Make sure Kafka server, Zookeeper, and optionally Schema Registry are running, as described [here](http://docs.confluent.io/3.0.0/quickstart.html)

 6. Start Kafka source connector in
 [standalone mode](http://docs.confluent.io/3.0.0/connect/userguide.html#standalone-worker-configuration) to read messages from Kafka topic and send them to the IoT Devices -

 ```
-bin/connect-standalone.sh config/connect-standalone.properties config/connect-iothub-source.properties
+bin/connect-standalone.sh config/connect-standalone.properties config/connect-iothub-sink.properties
 ```
 For distributed mode, the connector configuration will stay the same.
 For the detailed steps on how to do this, please follow the